Supervision#

 At least one supervisor must be a staff member or have a visiting status in the Department of Earth Science and Engineering at Imperial College London.
 Their contract or visiting status must extend at least until the end of the IRP.

-Can a PhD student act as a supervisor?
-Yes, but only if the main supervisor is a staff member or a visitor at the Department of Earth Science and Engineering at Imperial College London.
-During the project, the main supervisor may delegate day-to-day supervision to a PhD student; however, overall responsibility for supervision remains with the staff member officially appointed as the main supervisor.
-PhD students, appointed as second supervisors, can participate in marking IRP submissions.
+A PhD student can be the second supervisor, but only if the main supervisor is a staff member or visitor at the Department of Earth Science and Engineering.
+The main supervisor may delegate day-to-day supervision to a PhD student; however, overall responsibility remains with the staff member officially appointed as main supervisor.
+PhD students appointed as second supervisors can participate in marking.

-External supervisors are not required to hold a PhD, but they must be fully employed with an active professional or academic affiliation for the entire duration of the project.
+All supervisors must be in formal employment with a university or company, and supervision must be part of their professional duties.
+External supervisors are not required to hold a PhD, but must be fully employed with an active professional or academic affiliation for the entire duration of the project.
+Supervision cannot be undertaken on a voluntary or informal basis.